top of page

 But here are a few of the important bits:

+• In Indian culture, men do not touch women who aren't family members.
+So if a man 'brushes up against you' IT'S INTENTIONAL.
 The best way to react is to make a fuss and draw attention to it!
 These types of leery blokes rely on the fact that we're too polite or shy to say anything.
 I'm not saying that everyone is a predator - but nobody should be touching you!
 Be firm.

-People who have been around tourists tend to be much more chilled out, and socially in sync; but a lot of men, especially those from very rural areas, have not had much contact with women, and because we from the West wear shorts and strappy tops some of them basically assume we're 'up for it'.
+• People who have been around tourists tend to be much more chilled out and socially in sync; but a lot of men, especially those from very rural areas, have not had much contact with women, and because we from the West wear shorts and strappy tops some of them basically assume we're 'up for it'.
 I repeat - nobody should be touching you.

+• For clothing, Goa and Kerala are much more liberal, so you can wear what you like within reason (swimming costumes, shorts, etc) and you won't get many stares.
 A lot of the wealthier Indian women also wear these types of clothes, especially in the cities.
 Times are changing!
 If you're ever not sure, as a general guideline, 'Do As The Locals Do'.

-In more rural areas and at sites of pilgrimage (where people from rural areas travel to) I really think it's best to cover up.
+• In more rural areas and at sites of pilgrimage (where people from rural areas travel to) I really think it's best to cover up.
 In Hampi especially we received a lot of unwanted attention for wearing shorts.
 The visiting pilgrims from the villages had not come into contact with Westerners before, and may not have even ever seen a female leg...
 If you can handle the reaction, go for it, just be warned.

 These days I mostly wear long skirts and cargo pants unless I am at the beach, and I do not give much thought to the top half, just T-shirts and vest tops.